-The bank is incorporated in Eswatini and operates as a licensed commercial bank.
-First National Bank of Eswatini Limited ("bank" or "FNB" or "FNB Eswatini") is a fullservice Retail, Commercial and Corporate bank in Eswatini.
-FNB Eswatini has operated in Eswatini since 1995, and has over the years been a leading proponent of technological innovation as a basis for providing accessible and affordable banking services.
+licensed commercial bank.
+First National Bank of Eswatini Limited is a full-service Retail, Commercial and Corporate bank in Eswatini.
+FNB Eswatini has operated in Eswatini since 1995 and has over the years been a leading proponent of technological innovation as a basis for providing accessible and affordable banking services.
 The bank has a culture of entrepreneurial thinking that seeks to lead in the different areas it has chosen to participate in.
-The Bank remains a customer-focused, relationship-based, and technology led business.
+The Bank remains a customerfocused, relationship-based, and technology led business which aims to put the customer at the centre of everything it does.